Saudi gains ahead of OPEC+ meet as oil prices climb

-Saudi Arabia's stock market ended higher on Sunday as oil prices rose ahead of Monday's OPEC+ meeting, while Qatar continued its down trend as inflation worries and the tightening U.S. Federal Reserve policy outlook sapped investors' risk appetite.
+DUBAI: Saudi Arabia’s stock market ended higher on Sunday as oil prices rose ahead of Monday’s OPEC+ meeting, while Qatar continued its down trend as inflation worries and the tightening US Federal Reserve policy outlook sapped investors’ risk appetite.

 Oil, a key driver for Gulf markets, rose 66 cents to $93.02 a barrel on Friday on expectations that the meeting of the Organization of the Petroleum Exporting Countries and other major producers including Russia will discuss output cuts.